zhongzc/Digital/src/main/dig/hdl/HowTo.md

 defines the behaviour if the file already exists.
 If the value is set to `true` the file is overwritten.
 If the value is set to `false` a existing file is not changed.
-This is handy for a project file template, which is modified after its creation by a tool like Vivado or ISE and you don't want to overwrite this modifications every time the tool is started by Digital.
+This is handy for a project file template, which is modified after its creation by a tool like Vivado or ISE and you don't want to overwrite this modifications every time the tool is started by Digiblock.
 The `filter` attribute enables the filtering of the files content.
 And finally the `id` attribute is used to include this file file from other `.config` files.
 The `content` tag defines the content of the file created.